Dickies Arena

 Multi-purpose arena in Fort Worth, Texas, U.S.

-Dickies Arena is a 14,000-seat multipurpose arena, located within the Will Rogers Memorial Center in Fort Worth, Texas.
+Dickies Arena is a 14,000-seat multipurpose arena, located within the Will Rogers Memorial Center in Fort Worth, Texas, United States.
 The venue hosted a public ribbon cutting on October 26, 2019.
 The first event held was a Twenty One Pilots concert on November 8, 2019.

 The facility is the result of a public-private partnership between Fort Worth, Tarrant County, the state of Texas, and a group of private-sector participants, including foundations, individuals, and organizations.
 The arena was designed by the 2015 Driehaus Prize winner David M. Schwarz and is owned by Fort Worth and managed by the not-for-profit Multipurpose Arena Fort Worth (MAFW).

 It hosts concerts, sporting events, and family entertainment, and serves as the home of the Fort Worth Stock Show & Rodeo.
 The rodeo is sanctioned by the Professional Rodeo Cowboys Association (PRCA) and has been held at Dickies Arena since 2020.
 The venue was the home of the Professional Bull Riders (PBR) World Finals in 2022 and 2023.
 Since 2022, it has been the home arena of Rattler Days; the hometown event of the Texas Rattlers during the PBR Team Series season.
 In 2025, the PBR hosted its Last Cowboy Standing event as part of the rodeo.
-In 2026, the last four days of the PBR World Finals will return to Dickies Arena.
+In 2026, the last four days of the PBR World Finals returned to Dickies Arena.
 The Fort Worth Stock Show and other equestrian events are held at the adjacent Will Rogers Memorial Center.

 Naming

 On April 18, 2017, as part of the "Let The Dirt Fly" groundbreaking ceremony, MAFW and Dickies announced a surprise partnership that established Dickies as the naming rights partner for the venue.
 The Fort Worth-based company is the world's leading performance workwear brand.
+In June 2026, Dickies announced that it would be opting out of its naming rights deal.